What we’re drinking: Glenglassaugh Evolution, Torfa and Revival single malts

 Evolution is only aged in ex-Tennessee whiskey barrels, so you’re getting a simple, sweet and fruity profile, with lots of mango, green apple and banana (with salty and vanilla notes).
 I almost feel you could sub this for a rum at times, as there’s a real tropical character here.

-Fun fact: Whisky fans may know Glenglassough better for its older releases (the 30 and 40 Year releases), which predate the distillery’s re-re-opening in 2008.
-That 40-year release will cost you near $1700.
+Fun fact: Whisky fans may know Glenglassaugh better for its older releases (the 30 and 40 Year releases), which predate the distillery’s re-re-opening in 2008.
+That 40-year release will cost you nearly $1700.